Skip to main content

 7. The St. Jude Department of Pharmacy and Pharmaceutical Sciences accepts pharmacy students from across the country but primarily from the University of Tennessee College of Pharmacy.
 Residents are expected to assist in precepting students should their rotations overlap.
 Residents are also expected to lead group discussions and facilitate learning experiences for PharmD students.

 8. Residents are required to attend the ASHP Midyear Clinical Meeting in December.
 In addition, residents are required to present their research at a regional pharmacy conference.
-Residents may have the opportunity to present at a national pharmacology, oncology specialty or pharmacogenomics meeting, such as ACCP, ASCPT, ASHP, HOPA, PPA, or the PRGN conference.
+Residents may have the opportunity to present at a national pharmacology, oncology specialty, infectious disease, or pharmacogenomics meeting, such as ACCP, ASCPT, ASHP, HOPA, PPA, or the PRGN conference.
 Additional meetings and an optional residency class trip may be available.
-Funding for these opportunities varies yearly.

 9. A background in biological sciences and basic human genetics is recommended but not required.
 The resident, through the help of key preceptors, will be expected to become proficient in all relevant topics in genetics that will be necessary to practice in the field of clinical pharmacogenomics.